qusers/Q/tutorials/Tyk2/README.md

 # Copy the separate .sdf files and the lomap.json file:
 cp ligprep/Tyk2_ligands/*.sdf ligprep/Tyk2_ligands/lomap.json setupFEP/
 ```
-Now we just need to prepare our water sphere!
+Now we just need to prepare our water sphere.
 The first step is to calculate the center of geometry of the ligand.
 For this, we can use the `qcog` command:
 ```bash
 qcog -i ligprep/Tyk2_ligands.sdf
 ```